Lane Davey

 EDUCATION

-University of Hawai‘i at Mānoa: English (currently pursuing a Ph.D.)
+University of Hawai‘i at Mānoa: English Ph.D.

 University of Hawai‘i at Mānoa: M.A.
 Comparative World Religions (focus on Hawaiian Religion and biblical studies) Thesis: “The Moo Olelo of Joseph” – An analysis of the translation in the first Hawaiian Bible story